Aeronique/aerobytes-site/_posts/2026-03-30-homelab-ai-playbook.md

 - Monitor for drift as the world changes and new data patterns emerge
 - Automate your feedback loop so the system collects data, validates it, retrains when it hits a threshold, evaluates, and deploys

-Even a lightweight version of this loop will save you significant headaches over time.
+Even a lighter version of this loop will save you issues over time.

 ---